If you grind your teeth and your dentist has given you a night guard for it, this article is for you.

 The problem with this thinking is that a night guard fails to treat the root cause of why we grind our teeth.

-Your brain stimulates the grinding response every time you stop breathing at night.
+The newest research shows that the brain stimulates the grinding response every time you stop breathing at night.
 The grinding motion pushes the jaw forward, reopening your airway, allowing you to breathe again.

 This evidence-based fact tells us that teeth grinding (bruxism) is a red flag for sleep apnea.